typedb/typedb-docs/02-running-grakn/01-install-and-run.md

 ## Summary
 So far we have learned how to download/install Grakn and run the Grakn Server.

-Next, we learn how to [configure the Grakn Server](/docs/running-grakn/configuration) and [interact with a Grakn knowledge graph via the Graql Console](/docs/running-grakn/console).
+Next, we learn how to [configure the Grakn Server](/docs/running-grakn/configuration) and [interact with a Grakn knowledge graph via the Grakn Console](/docs/running-grakn/console).